cloudblog004/fantasticfoodies/content/en/posts/2532-simple-way-to-make-speedy-e-z-chicken-tortilla-bake.md

 ##### Instructions to make E-Z Chicken Tortilla Bake:

-1. Heat the oven to 400°F. Stir the soup, salsa, corn, milk, chicken, tortillas and half the cheese in a large mixing bowl &amp; then pour mixture into 5 quart (11 by 13) shallow baking dish.
+1. Heat the oven to 400°F. Stir the soup, salsa, corn, milk, chicken, tortillas and half the cheese in a large mixing bowl & then pour mixture into 5 quart (11 by 13) shallow baking dish.
 1. Cover the baking dish.
 Bake for 45-50 minutes or until the chicken mixture is hot and bubbling.
 Top with the remaining cheese.
 Let stand until the cheese is melted.
 1. Enjoy:-) This feeds a big crowd.
 1. Ready to serve and ENJOY!